atsushieee/midi-music-generator/README.md

 # MIDI Music Generation:
 1. Using the predetermined MIDI representation settings, map each representation to an ID for training purposes.
+2. Split the data into train/validation/test sets and convert each into tfrecords.
+3. Train to be able to generate MIDI data from scratch.

 ---